 To give you a bit of perspective, the new Tom Waits album was pressed on 180 gram vinyl.
-It’s whisper-quiet, it sounds fantastic, and it comes with a huge booklet of lyrics and pictures along with a copy of the album on CD.
+It sounds fantastic, and it comes with a huge booklet of lyrics and pictures along with a copy of the album on CD.
 It cost about $18 before tax.

-Mark Hollis was pressed on standard-issue 140 gram vinyl, there’s no booklet (the lyrics are provided on the sleeve that houses the record), and it sounds pretty good beneath all the pops and crackles, but I’ve bought decades-old $3 records that are quieter.
-This one cost $24 before tax.
+Mark Hollis was pressed on standard-issue 140 gram vinyl, there’s no booklet (the lyrics are provided on the sleeve that houses the record), and it sounds pretty decent beneath all the pops and crackles, but I’ve bought decades-old $3 records that are quieter than this.
+It cost $24 before tax.

 Needless to say, I won’t be buying any more vinyl from the label responsible for these Talk Talk/Mark Hollis reissues.